crtorreg/bioimage.io/docs/contribute_models/tutorials.md

 1. Generate your model and check (1) that it is supported by the BioImage Model Zoo and (2) it is compatible with at least one of the consumer software.
 Check it [here](https://github.com/bioimage-io/spec-bioimage-io/blob/master/supported_formats_and_operations.md).
 There are two ways to generate this model depending on the user type.
    - For most users, the model package can be generated from compatible software tools (e.g. zerocost notebooks, fiji plugin etc.)
-   - For developers, the model package can be generated manually via the bioimageio.core package ((e.g. Function to build the model)[https://github.com/bioimage-io/core-bioimage-io-python/blob/902262bdce60a4c905f7b4a3b5646dc9ae68122f/bioimageio/core/build_spec/build_model.py#L572-L589]).
+   - For developers, the model package can be generated manually via the bioimageio.core package [(e.g. Function to build the model)](https://github.com/bioimage-io/core-bioimage-io-python/blob/902262bdce60a4c905f7b4a3b5646dc9ae68122f/bioimageio/core/build_spec/build_model.py#L572-L589).

 The model specification should fullfil the following criteria [BioImage.IO Model Resource Description File Specification](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/model_spec_latest.md).
    - Each field on the file can be either mandatory or optional.
 You can use [our template](https://github.com/bioimage-io/bioimage-io-models/pull/55/files#diff-f6c64be5b9d764d0964654908b2ed4495fccc7624e58e9360bfdc6cef169edbe) to fill in the required information.